After Stroke Care Tips: 4 Ways to Make Staying at Home More Accessible

 Suffering a stroke can dramatically change someone’s life, but it doesn’t have to change his or her level of safety and comfort at home.
 Hired Hands Homecare is aware of the everyday challenges that stroke survivors encounter.
 Our professional caregivers provide the after stroke care that can help your loved one experience a safer, more independent life at home throughout recovery.

-For more recommendations on creating a safer home for your senior loved ones and those with disabilities, contact us online or call us at (866) 940-4343 to request a free in-home assessment and discover how we can help you with the best at home caregivers in Santa Rosa and the surrounding areas.
+For more recommendations on creating a safer home for your senior loved ones and those with disabilities, contact us online or call us at (866) 940-4343 to request a free in-home assessment and discover how we can help you with the best elder care in Pleasanton and the surrounding areas.
 To learn more about all of the other areas that we also serve in California, please visit our Locations & Service Area page.